tobydriscoll/udmath305/_sources/first_system/matrix_exp.md

 If $\mathbf{A}$ is a defective $2\times 2$ matrix with double eigenvalue $\lambda$, then $(\mathbf{A}-\lambda \mathbf{I})^2= \boldsymbol{0}$.
 :::

-Note that by part 4 of the matrix exponential theorem above,
+Note that by part 5 of the matrix exponential properties theorem above,

 $$
 e^{t\mathbf{A}} = e^{t\lambda\mathbf{I}} \,  e^{t(\mathbf{A}-\lambda \mathbf{I})}.